 Place Enabling Workshops: (click on link to project page)

 Setting up new Town Teams (click on link to project page)

-Appointing Town Team Movement will help to support and benefit local communities.
+Appointing us to help deliver your projects will help to support and benefit local communities.

 What is Social Procurement?

 Social procurement is when organisations use their buying power to generate social value above and beyond the value of the goods, services or construction being procured (taken from the Victorian Government’s Social Procurement Framework – Buyer Guidance).

 There is a growing national and international focus on the strategic use of procurement to deliver social, economic and environmental outcomes.
 Although social procurement is not new, it is increasingly recognised as an important tool for governments to:

 - leverage their purchasing power to achieve broader public policy objectives;